 While it is important to integrate information about cancer into the core curriculum, your school may also consider hosting a cancer awareness and education day.
 Many awareness days include a fundraiser, such as buying ribbons or coming to school out of uniform in exchange for a gold coin donation.
 However, your school does not have to collect funds.

 Ask the person with cancer (or their family) if they are comfortable with the idea.
 While the information can be presented in a very general way, families may want to ensure certain details are kept private.
-You should also send a letter to all parents informing them of the upcoming event.
+Consider how best to inform all parents and students about the upcoming event.

 The cancer awareness and education day could involve brief in-class discussions or lessons from teachers.
 Younger students could draw pictures or write stories.
 Older students may want to hang posters, make presentations about cancer, or set up a stall to distribute information.

-For a cancer awareness day in a primary school, you may want to arrange a visit from the Camp Quality Primary School Education Program.
+For a cancer awareness day in a preschool or primary school, you may want to arrange a visit from the Camp Quality Primary School Education Program.
 This free program explains cancer to children through an interactive puppet show that addresses the challenges of living with cancer and the importance of friendship.
-Camp Quality also provides free resources for teachers to use in class.
-Call 1300 662 267 or visit campquality.org.au.
+It is a useful tool for introducing the topic of cancer in an age-appropriate way that provides the school community with a shared language for honest and open discussion.

 If you are hoping to book a Camp Quality puppet show, plan well in advance.
-Up to two months’ notice may be required.
-It is also important to inform all parents of the planned visit.
+The puppets are very busy, but your State Coordinator will do their best to book you in as soon as possible.
+Camp Quality will provide you with a template letter so you can inform all parents of the planned visit.

 It is not uncommon for the classmates of a student with cancer to feel helpless and unsure about what to do or say when they are with the student.
 Sometimes students will look to teachers or their parents for guidance on how to act, but at other times you might simply notice that the students are feeling uncomfortable.
 There are various ways that you can help the students to become more at ease, including: